Career Reentry Programs Worldwide

 Background: There has been an explosion of career reentry programs since 2004, when the topic of career reentry began to gain steam in the media and as a research topic for academics.
 In October 2008, our first list included 57 programs worldwide, at universities, employers, government agencies, professional associations, non-profits and foundations.
 Only nine of these 57 programs, or 16%, existed prior to 2004.
 Domestically, six of 43, or almost 14%, existed prior to 2004.

 We update the list whenever we become aware of a new return to work program.
-At this point we have 104 total programs identified since we began the list (note we don’t double count programs that are offered jointly between a school and a company, although we list them separately).
+At this point we have 105 total programs identified since we began the list (note we don’t double count programs that are offered jointly between a school and a company, although we list them separately).
 Any return to work program at a university, employer, government agency, professional association, non-profit or foundation that has run at least once makes the list.
 We also just added a section called "Specialty Programs" featuring small companies with recruiting programs dealing exclusively with returning professionals.
 At the end of most program descriptions, we indicate years in which the program ran and if it is still running.
 Note some programs that are no longer running were designed to only run once, while others might have been intended to run longer but did not.

 Help us keep the list current and accurate!
 Please contact us at info@iRelaunch.com to let us know about additions or corrections to the list.